timgoalen/timgoalen-portfolio/README.md

 ### Acknowledgements

 - My mentor Brian Macharia for his invaluable guidance.

 - Tutor support at Code Institute for their help with troubleshooting.

-**DO A SPELLCHECK!!!!
+**DO A SPELLCHECK IF ANY CHANGES!!!!